Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 Tier 3 Broad universe General fit Minimal (automated touches only)

-Tier 1 accounts justify 20 to 30 minutes of research each.
-These are the companies where a single deal could change your quarter.
-Tier 2 accounts get the five-minute research checklist (covered in Step 4).
-Tier 3 accounts go into automated sequences with minimal personalization.
+Tier 1 accounts earn 20 to 30 minutes of research each, because these are the companies where a single deal changes your whole quarter.
+Give Tier 2 the five-minute checklist in Step 4.
+Everything in Tier 3 goes into automated sequences with light personalization and nothing beyond that.

 Lead Scoring Basics: Prioritizing Who to Contact First